gittyeric/socket-generator/README.md

 ### ClientFn

- Creates an instance of an async generator that can be iterated to stream YIELDs from the parent Contract's endpoint, ending with a RETURN value when done
+An instance of an async generator that can be iterated to stream YIELDs from the parent Contract's endpoint, ending with a RETURN value when done

 ```
 type ClientFn<PARAMS extends unknown[], YIELD, RETURN> = (